Stay on top of your student finances

 1 Create a budget in a lunchtime

-60-90 minutes is enough time to create a simple budget.
+60 minutes is enough time to create a first draft budget.

-- Work out how much money you will have coming in each week, month and term.
-Remember, if you are earning, income tax will reduce the amount you take home.
+1. Work out how much money you will have coming in each week, month and term.

-- List all of the essential items for college life and their cost.
-This includes rent, gas, electricity, broadband, food, course fees, books, and transport etc.
+2. List all of the essential items for college life and how much they cost – rent, gas, electricity, broadband, food, course fees, books, and transport etc.

-- Next, list out all the non-essential expenses using your last 3 months of bank statements and receipts to guide you.
+3. Next, write down all the non-essential expenses using your last 3 months’ of bank statements and receipts to guide you.

-- Subtract your essential costs from your total income (include gifts, grants, loans, part-time income).
-How much is left?
+4. Take away your essential costs from your total income – how much is left?

 2 Invest 30 minutes a week in your student finances